Parent page: Altium 365 Workspace

 Third Party PLM Support

 When adding a Workspace PLM Instance for such a system, pre-configured XML files provided by the third-party are uploaded to that PLM Instance configuration through the PLM Integration interface.
-An example of this is Duro PLM support in the Enterprise Server.

 After a successful connection to a PLM instance, the Workspace PLM interface offers configuration settings for defining how component synchronization is performed, the inter-mapping of component parameters, and the transfer approach used for Part Choices data.
 These synchronization options are available under the Configuration tab of the interface.